kwickramasekara/blog/src/posts/iphone-14-pro-camera-performance.md

 ## Final thoughts

 Computational fairy dust works for the general population and frankly, even for photographers like me when snapping a quick photo for social media and such.
 However, I am glad we have ProRAW at our disposal that does not go through the same level of processing as regular photos.
-Therefore, I, as a photographer, can make those artistic choices using a good source image.
+Therefore, we have the liberty of processing images however **we** want.

 Overall, I am pretty blown away with the performance of this camera system.
 I finally feel like it can replace my bulky full frame camera in most situations.
 As they say, "the best camera is the one you have with you", and I am glad that we have something good with us now!